 We derive a significant portion of our net sales from outside the United States and conduct our business and incur costs in the local currency of most countries in which we operate.
 Because our financial statements are presented in U.S. dollars, we must translate our financial results as well as assets and liabilities into U.S. dollars for financial statement reporting purposes at exchange rates in effect during or at the end of each reporting period, as applicable.
 Therefore, increases or decreases in the value of the U.S. dollar against other currencies in countries where we operate will affect our results of operations and the value of balance sheet items denominated in foreign currencies.
 In particular, we are exposed to the Euro, the Brazilian real, the Chinese yuan and the Venezuelan bolívar.
 For example, unfavorable movement in the Euro negatively impacted our results of operations in the second half of 2014, and the further decline of the Euro in recent months could affect future periods.
 Furthermore, many of our local businesses import or buy raw materials in a currency other than their functional currency, which can impact the operating results for these operations if we are unable to mitigate the impact of the currency exchange fluctuations.
-We cannot accurately predict the effects of exchange rate fluctuations upon our future operating results because of the number of currencies involved, the variability of currency exposures and the potential volatility of currency exchange rates.
+We cannot accurately predict the effects of exchange rates.
 Accordingly, fluctuations in foreign exchange rates may have an adverse effect on our financial condition and cash flows.